erwindebrouwer/pylight/README.txt

   installation.
 > logfile
   place for the applications to write their log data to.
-This file can then for example be imported into Splunk.
 Path and filename can be set in environment_settings.py.
 > debugfile
   place for the applications to write their debug logging to.
 Path and filename can be